tran4code/csc510_group54/proj1/IRIS_proj_v.md

-# Project2

-Please note: this page is INCOMPLETE.
-It ONLY has the grading details (and not everything else).

-## Grading Rubric

-Prepare a markdown table with **three** columns:

 - Column1 has all the following points PLUS all the points from the [Software Sustainability Evaluation](https://docs.google.com/forms/d/e/1FAIpQLSf0ccsVdN-nXJCHLluJ-hANZlp8rDKgprJa0oTYiLZSDxh3DA/viewform).
 - Column2 is your self-assessment.
 For each items, score yourself zero (none), one (a litte), two (somewhat), three (a lot).